user072521/breakable_toy/README.md

 ## Usage Instructions

-An index page shows a list of resorts in New England, and by clicking on a resorts tile a user will be sent to the resorts show page which has details about the resort.
-A user can also create an account to create a list of their favorite mountains for quick reference which will be shown on a users profile page.
-On the show page for each of the resorts there will be a button letting a user favorite or unfavorite a particular mountain.
+An index page shows a list of resorts in New England.
+Each tile navigates to a resorts show page.
+A user can sign in and save their favorite resorts on each resorts show page.
+Their profile page will show their favorites.

 ## TODO